danweitzel/webpage/content/post/linuxsocialscience/index.md

 sudo apt install flatpak gnome-software-plugin-flatpak gnome-software
 ```

 Using Snap and Flatpak can be more convenient sometimes.
+I am not going to dive into the pros and cons of snap, flatpak, and apt in this post.
+If you want to read more you can do so [here](https://www.fosslinux.com/42410/snap-vs-flatpak-vs-appimage-know-the-differences-which-is-better.htm).

 # The software